 When an imbalance is detected our bodies actually produce their own cannabinoids.
 Amazing, isn’t it?
 These cannabinoids then travel to the receptors and produce a chemical reaction that gets on with the job of fixing the imbalance and returning the body to a state of homeostasis.

 Interestingly, from what we know so far, you can’t actually overdose on cannabinoids.
 Never in history has there been a recorded case of someone dying from cannabis use.
-Obviously if you are smoking it with tobacco there are risks of diseases related to the tobacco use, but the actual ingestion of cannabinoids has never killed anyone.
+Obviously, if you are smoking it with tobacco there are risks of diseases related to tobacco use, but the actual ingestion of cannabinoids has never killed anyone.

 This is thought to be because the Endocannabinoid System doesn’t affect the area of the brain that controls our heart and lungs.
 There can be negative side-effects of overindulging in the THC cannabinoid, such as anxiety and paranoia, but it’s not lethal.

 Yes, according to one of the biggest surveys ever conducted by Project CBD on the use of CBD.
 During a period of 8 months, 3,500 people used CBD oil for pain, mood, sleep, physical function, energy or motivation, and the ability to socialize.
 When they reported their findings the majority of participants said they definitely felt some improvement across all measures.

 It seems that people found CBD oil most effective in helping them deal with pain, helping them sleep, and also for regulating their moods.
 It just generally made them feel better.

 Of this survey, 1,521 people took CBD specifically to help them sleep.
 Many of them had underlying health issues such as pain or hormonal conditions that interfered with their sleep.
 Some had trouble falling asleep, others had trouble staying asleep and woke several times a night.